adrin-mukherjee/DelayedEventProcessor/README.md

   (The rule name is passed so that the target Lambda can delete the rule from EventBridge once request processing is over)
 - Returns acknowledgement along with a correlation ID

+### Configuration parameters
+The function can be configured with the following environment variables:
+- **REGION**: AWS region code (defaults to ap-south-1)
+- **TARGET_LAMBDA_ARN**: ARN of the Amazon EventBridge rule target.
+This function assumes another Lambda target
+- **RULE_PREFIX**: The prefix used to create Amazon EventBridge rules (defaults to 'delayed_exec_rule_').
+If the prefix changes, the IAM policies will also have to change

+### Note:
-Note: This sample contains 2 IAM policies that needs to be changed to reflect the correct AWS region code and AWS account ID
+This sample contains 2 IAM policies that needs to be changed to reflect the correct AWS region code and AWS account ID
 - iam_policy-DelayedEventProcessor.json : The execution policy of this Lambda
 - target_resource_based_policy.json : The resource based policy of the target lambda

+### Reference:
+For further details on the solution, please refer to the following blog: